 3. Mindless eating.

-Another way we get fat and sick from processed foods is because we dual binge on endless episodes of Orange is the New Black and a bag of Cheetos all at the same time.
-Mindless eating has no place in our diet because we’re not paying attention to when we’ve had enough.
+Another way we get fat and sick from processed foods is because we dual binge on endless episodes of Orange is the New Black and a bag of Cheetos at the same time.
+Mindless eating has no place in our diet because we're not paying attention to when we've had enough and many processed foods contain empty calories (meaning they don't contain vitamins and minerals that fuel our bodies).
 Step away from the Ding Dongs.

 4. Living in color isn't always such a good thing.

 Today only seven colors remain on the FDA's approved list of artificial colors.
 Over the years we've lost a good plenty to health fears and the few that remain are also mighty scary.
 Research is linking them to increased symptoms of ADHD and focus problems in our kids.
 What's more, caramel coloring (often added to our favorite brown-colored sodas) contains a known carcinogen called 4-methylimidazole (4-Mel).

 5. Who knows what's in artificial flavors.

 Unlike artificial colors, which must be individually named on U.S. products, artificial flavors are a blanket term for hundreds of chemical flavorings that are made to mimic flavors that occur in nature.
 Bottom line–if the label on that box of Fruit Loops says artificial flavors, who knows what's been added.